RakhithJK/libretro-Lakka-LibreELEC-wiki/CRT-Screens.md

-To use Lakka properly on a CRT screen, we recommand using a Raspberry Pi.
+To use Lakka properly on a CRT screen, we recommend using a Raspberry Pi.

 You will need to add a modeline in the config.txt.